yowchap/ModThatIsNotMod-Public/README.md

 Extraes - Hosting the mod stats server and helping me get that stuff working

-Adidasaurus - Added an extension method to easily damage enemies
+Adidasaurus - Added an extension method to easily damage enemies, fixed mag eject button for oculus store users

 And thanks to anyone who tested, told me about bugs, or suggested new features for the mod!

 <br>

 ## Changelogs

+#### v0.3.4:
+- Fixed mag eject button on the oculus store version of the game (Thanks to Adidasaurus#7786)

 #### v0.3.3:
 - Added an extension method to easily damage enemies (Thanks to Adidasaurus#7786)